rschristopher/ischristtrue.com/src/truth.md

 ## Meaning and Morality

-Just as knowledge rests on a firm foundation of *the Truth*, which as we have seen can only be revealed -- so too is morality as well as its cousin: meaning (as in, the meaning of life).
+Just as knowledge depends
+ on a firm foundation
+ of *the Truth*, which as we have seen can only be revealed -- so too are morality as well as its cousin: meaning (as in, the meaning of life).
-In other words, we necessarily assume that
+In other words, we must necessarily believe that
  Truth exists
  in order that we can *know* anything, as well as know what is good, and know the meaning of anything.

-If you cannot understand the meaning of even the most basic of perceptions, such as a chair or a cup, then how could you possibly hope to understand the meaning of your life?
-Let alone the meaning of
- the suffering and death
- of life?

 Truth claims, as revealed to us, contain not only the causal functions